sammersaqa/SaqaSC3_PuppyRestaurant/Readme.md

 - Fonts & Logos: Kellen and Xavier picked fonts and logos that matched the theme

 Tools Used
-- HTML5 – for building the structure
+- HTML – for building the structure
-- CSS3 – for styling the pages
+- CSS – for styling the pages
-- Bootstrap 5.3 – for layout and navigation
+- Bootstrap – for layout and navigation
 - Google Fonts – Dosis and Fugaz One for a playful look